rapid7/insightconnect-plugins/traceroute/help.md

 ## Troubleshooting

-This plugin does not contain any troubleshooting information.
+_This plugin does not contain any troubleshooting information._

 # Version History

+* 1.0.3 - Spec description update
 * 1.0.2 - New spec and help.md format for the Hub
 * 1.0.1 - Support web server mode
 * 1.0.0 - Initial plugin